19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spell Memorization.md

 PCs can choose to start with spells equal to their [[../Player Characters/Chosen Statistics/Intelligence\|Intelligence]] at [[../Character Creation/Character Creation Walkthrough|Character Creation]] by foregoing [[../Items/Basic Equipment/Armor|Armor]].

-The default setting has spell learning through [[../Referee Specific/Economy/Detailed Prices/Relevant Prices/Arcane Guild\|Arcane Guilds]] to aid in this.
+The default setting has spell learning through [[../Referee Specific/Economy/Detailed Prices/Detailed Price Master List#Arcane Guild|Arcane Guild]] to aid in this.

 *Optional Rule: Self Study (Recommended)*
 *PCs can learn spells of a level less than or equal to their max spell level over the course of self studying for 1 month.
 In order to learn a spell, the PC must spend 10x the amount of [[Mythril\|Mythril]] powder required to [[Spellcasting\|Cast]] that spell experimenting.*